eclipse-pass/main/docs/deploy/ec2.md

 ## Running

 Just do a `docker-compose up` like the standard pass-docker setup.
-Then you will be able to access all the url as described in the [documentation](https://github.com/eclipse-pass/pass-docker).
+Then you will be able to access all the url as described in the [pass-docker project](https://github.com/eclipse-pass/pass-docker).
 Note that dspace is on 8181 and fcrepo is on 8080 if you want to access them.